TongHan96/GAME/readme.md

   <img src="https://github.com/TongHan96/GAME/blob/main/report/pic/alg.png" alt="alg" title="alg" width="1000"/>
 </p>

-GAME comprises three main steps:
+GAME comprises three main steps to align institutional embeddings from $M$ instititutions to the shared space.

 1. **Aligning Institutions with PPMI Embedding**:
-   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, denoted as $X_i, i \in INSTs$, to align different institutions.
-After applying the institutional graph attention network, we obtain $Y_i, i \in INSTs$, and then we can establish a common representation $Y$ that captures co-occurrence probabilities.
+   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, denoted as $V_i, i \in 1,2,..,M$, to align different institutions.
+After applying the institutional graph attention network, we obtain $Y_i, i \in 1,2,..,M$, and then we can establish a common representation $Y$ that captures co-occurrence probabilities.
 This step is essential for identifying similarities and relationships across institutions.

 2. **Generating Main Embedding**:
    - Main embeddings are generated using edges and a loss function, where edges denote connections based on similarity and relatedness between entities.
-The initial input embedding is the concatenation of SAPBERT embedding $Z$ and the institutional aligned embedding $Y$ obtained in the first step.
-With a default configuration of $rmax=256$, indicating a 256-dimensional embedding, $\tilde{Y}_{main}$, a multi-similarity loss function optimizes the embeddings.
+The initial input embedding is the concatenation of SAPBERT embedding $X$ and the institutional aligned embedding $Y$ obtained in the first step.
+With a default configuration of $rmax=256$, indicating a 256-dimensional embedding, , a multi-similarity loss function optimizes the embeddings.
 This dimensionality is adequate for positioning similar entities closely in the embedding space.

 3. **Creating Relatedness Tails Embedding**:
    - This step involves generating relatedness tails embeddings $\tilde{Y}_{rel}$ using all edges, then concatenating them with the main embedding to form the final embedding ($out_dim=768$), $\tilde{Y}$.
 The main embedding efficiently handles similarity tasks, whereas the final embedding addresses more complex relatedness tasks.